Code-Institute-Submissions/chapelizod_milestone1/README.md

 **Goals of the website**

 The main goal of the website is to provide information to anyone interested in the town.
-It should be easy to use, compatible with a wide vareity of devices and browsers.
+It should be easy to use, compatible with a wide variety of devices and browsers.
 Information should be easy to locate & fast to load.
 The main visitors to the site are expected to be tourists.